microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec2.md

     * KPI: A slight increase (<5%) of apps released to the Windows store were created by new developers
     * Measurement: How many apps using this new syntax were created by new/first-time developers

-# Open Questions
-- Is this a read-only property, or does it work for any type of property, including read-only?
-- What are the important tooling details that should be included for implementation?
-Some previous concerns to think about..
-    - Parser/designer understanding coldefs and rowdefs
-    - Should be easier since we are implementing without a type converter (using content property assignment instead).
-Will we face any challenges in the CreateFromString side? i.e. would we be creating unvalidateable attributes?
-    - Need the ability to see what XAML version developer is using
-- Finalized decision (maybe just need a refresher on this): How are we sending out this update - updating xmlns, formal update to XAML language, ms-xaml spec update?